define-private-public/PSRayTracing/README.rst

 it would be best to keep book 3 as its own separate thing for a later date.
 But on top of that, I think there are more points of optimization to talk about for Books 1 & 2.

+I've decided to license this implementation under the ``Apache License (2.0)``.
+The full text is in the file ``LICENSE.txt``.
+The only exception to this is ``src/third_party``, as those are externally provided projects.
+Check those files for their licenses.
+Note that the books (and the book code) is under ``CC0 1.0 Universal``.
+If you end up using any of this, a shout out would be appreciated (and telling me too).

 ****